Easter Mini Cassata Cheesecakes

 5. swirl the top of each cassata with raspberry preserves before baking

-• eggs
+• eggs: large eggs

-• Ricotta whole milk cheese
+• Ricotta: whole milk cheese

-• chopped maraschino cherries blotted dry
+• chopped maraschino cherries blotted dry: or glazed cherries

-• chocolate bars chopped chunky
+• chocolate bars: chopped chunky without nuts

 • Garnish: